 This is the third of three consecutive years in the Middle School language program, corresponding to the Upper School Level I Spanish course.

-This one-semester elective class is designed to give students a deeper understanding of music, while continuing to engage them in a choral setting.
+This one-trimester elective class is designed to give students a deeper understanding of music, while continuing to engage them in a choral setting.

-In this semester course, the interaction of text and image and the fundamental components of graphic communication are introduced, and students develop and hone skills in working with text and image as they create solutions to a series of design problems.
+In this fall semester course, the interaction of text and image and the fundamental components of graphic communication are introduced,

 This course offers an overview of the scientific study of both the behavioral and mental processes of human beings.